dataBASED-eecs/dataBased/part_2/Team19_Part2.md

 - Authorization: Access to sensitive operations (e.g., adding/removing materials, managing fines) should be restricted to authorized staff members.

-- Data Encryption: Sensitive data (e.g., member information, payment details) should be encrypted both in transit (using HTTPS) and at rest.
+- Data Encryption: Sensitive data (e.g., member information, payment details) should be encrypted both in transit and at rest.

 - Audit Logs: The system should maintain logs of all critical operations (e.g., checkouts, returns, fee payments) for auditing purposes.